-BT has announced plans to offer fibre broadband and call packages at less than half price to any UK household receiving government benefits.
+BT is offering fibre broadband and call packages at less than half price to any UK household receiving government benefits.

-More than four million households will be eligible for the newly-unveiled BT Home Essentials package, which will officially launch in June.
+More than four million households are eligible for the BT Home Essentials package, which launched at the end of June.

-Households that receive Universal Credit, the guarantee credit element of Pension Credit, Jobseeker’s Allowance, Income Support, or Employment and Support Allowance will all be eligible for the Home Essentials package.
+Households that receive Universal Credit, the guarantee credit element of Pension Credit, Jobseeker’s Allowance, Income Support, or Employment and Support Allowance are all eligible for the Home Essentials package.

 The package costs £15 a month and provides fibre broadband with a speed of 36 megabits per second (Mbps), as well as 700 minutes of landline phone calls.
 BT customers would normally pay £27.99 per month for the same package plus an extra £7 for calls, with those eligible for the Home Essentials package expected to save up to £240 a year as a result.